pokgak/pokgak.github.io/content/articles/hidden-cost-lgtm.md

 At my latest $job, I was tasked of setting up the LGTM stack (Loki, Grafana, Tempo, Mimir) for observability.
 Fast forward a few months, I noticed there's a hidden aspect to running the stack that I was not expecting before and that is the network cost, specifically the network transfer cost for cross AZ traffic.
 At one point we were paying more than $100 per day just for the cross AZ network traffic.

-Update: since this article was written, I found out that the official Loki helm chart have a section addressing the cross-az issue in the values file.
+Update: since this article was written, I've found out that the official Loki helm chart have a section addressing the cross-az issue in the values file.
 It does not recommend running Loki across multiple AZs on the cloud.

 > Note: This can be used to run Loki over multiple cloud provider availability zones however this is not currently
 > recommended as Loki is not optimized for this and cross zone network traffic costs can become extremely high